 T. 8:40.
-Two laboratory periods T. and Th.
+Two laboratory periods T. and F.

 3 and 4.
 General Physics.-This course will include recitations, demonstrations, lectures, and laboratory work in Mechanics, Sound, Heat, Magnetism, Electricity and Light.
 Open to Freshmen.
+Prerequisite, registration in Mathematics 1-2 or 3-4 is required for Freshmen and recommended for all others.